acutario/decoratex/README.md

     * Function to calculate the value of the virtual field.
 Always receives a struct model as first param.
     * Default options for the function (arity 2) in case you need to use diferent options in each decoration.
 4. Add `decorations()` inside schema definition.
-5. Use `decorate` function of your model module.
+5. Use `Decoratex.perform` function with your model.

 ```elixir
 defmodule Post do